Boosting Graph Foundation Model from Structural Perspective: Preliminaries

+In this paper, we implement the encoder by learning information aggregation on the newly constructed structure.

-\subsection{Learning scenarios.}
+\subsection{Learning Scenarios}

-In this paper, we propose a cross-domain and cross-task graph foundation model \ours.
-This model consists of two parts: a pre-trained encoder and a classifier implemented with an MLP.
-We first pre-train the encoder and freeze the pre-trained model's parameters when generalizing to downstream tasks.
-To train the classifier on downstream tasks, we split the dataset into the train, validation, and test sets, denoted as $\mathcal{D}_{train}$, $\mathcal{D}_{val}$, and $\mathcal{D}_{test}$, respectively.
+In this paper, we propose a cross-domain and cross-task graph model \ours.
+This model consists of two parts: A pre-trained model based on self-supervised manner and a downstream classifier implemented with a Multi-Layer Perceptron (MLP).
+The pre-trained model, denoted as $f_{\theta }$, operates on a TAG and generates an embedding for each sample (a node or a graph).
+We freeze the pre-trained model's parameters when generalizing to downstream tasks.
+Our model's generalization ability is evaluated across domains using unseen datasets through three different machine learning problems, and we adopt three graph-related tasks, including node classification, graph classification, and link prediction.
+We split the dataset into the train, validation, and test sets, denoted as $\mathcal{D}_{train}$, $\mathcal{D}_{val}$, and $\mathcal{D}_{test}$, respectively.
 Their label sets are denoted as $\mathcal{Y}_{train}$, $\mathcal{Y}_{val}$, and $\mathcal{Y}_{test}$.
-To evaluate the generalizability of \ours, we conduct experiments in three different problem settings and adopt three graph-related tasks including node classification, graph classification and link prediction.
 In \textbf{supervised learning} setting, the classifier will be trained on the training set $\mathcal{D}_{train}$, with the optimal parameters selected based on the validation set $\mathcal{D}_{val}$, and its performance will be finally evaluated on the test set $\mathcal{D}_{test}$.
 For \textbf{few-shot learning}, $N$-way $K$-shot tasks evaluate the in-context learning ability to apply the pre-learned knowledge to a new domain and task with $N$ classes, each represented by only $K$ labeled examples.
 For \textbf{zero-shot learning}, $K$ is set to 0, indicating no prior exposure to support instances from the target classes.
 This setting aims to evaluate a pre-trained model’s ability to generalize and apply its learned knowledge to unseen data categories.